Your Seasonal Guide to Paris

 Festival Jazz à Saint-Germain-des-Prés

 Experience international names and local up-and-comers alike at this energetic annual jazz festival.
 You’ll find free concerts in St. Germain square along with ticketed events throughout the area at local cafes, bars, and concert halls.
-(The festival’s 20th celebration is happening in May 2021)
+(May 2022)

 Grandes Eaux Musicales (Musical Fountains Show)